 Women in Trucking President and CEO Ellen Voie explained that women and men tend to make decisions differently.
 Men tend to weed out the options they don’t like and quickly make a decision to move on.
 While women will take time to expand on each option to discover possible hidden benefits.

-These differences are complementary because it helps businesses make decisions that are diverse in order to fan out their options rather than go too far down one track for too long.
+These differences are complementary because it helps businesses make decisions that are diverse in order to fan out their fleet management and operator options rather than go too far down one track for too long.
 While the trucking industry is for anyone, there are certain ways to go about making sure everyone feels welcome.

-At FreightWaves’ spring conference TransparencyWaves19, there was a panel of women who talked about The Female Factor and how it can reshape the industry.
+At FreightWaves’ spring conference TransparencyWaves19, there was a panel of women who talked about The Female Factor and how it can reshape the supply chain industry, from freight management and warehouse operators, to truck drivers and port workers.
 “When it comes to retaining women and helping them move through the ranks, respect, flexibility, and intentionality are the key concerns,” said Allison Robinson, CEO of The Mom Project.

 Women in the supply chain

 Beyond who’s behind the wheel, there’s still an uneven percentage of women in other sectors of the supply chain.
-From transport pros working for shippers to 3PLs managing shipment logistics, there are women rising in the ranks.
+From transport pros working for shippers to 3PLs managing shipment logistics, there are women rising in the supply chain planning and management ranks.
+And that includes right here at Shipwell.

 Shippers want the best carriers

 At the end of the day, shippers want their products in the most capable hands possible.
-Whether it’s a man or a woman is not important, it’s about the highest quality service and timely delivery.
+Whether it’s a man or a woman is not important, it’s about the highest of customer satisfaction, quality service, and timely delivery.

 Want to up your game in the trucking world?
 Get the tools a trucker needs to succeed with Shipwell.
-Our platform offers private Load Board access, shipment management and communication, and real-time tracking that shippers and 3PLs need.
+Our platform offers a transportation management system that provides integrated and centralized private Load Board access, shipment management and communication, and real-time tracking that shippers and 3PLs need.
 Get a demo today and unlock new potentials in the world of trucking.